ftp-sync/ftp-sync.github.io/src/_pages/doc/configuration.md

 # Notif

 `notif` holds data necessary for notification configuration.
-You can enable the following notifiers :
+You can enable the following notifiers:

 ## Mail

-> Example?
-Take a look at this [email report](/doc/faq/#what-type-of-email-report-is-sent-when-it-is-completed)

 ```yml
 notif: